History of Seth Curry in Timeline

 November 1, 2013: Acquired by Santa Cruz Warriors

-December 24, 2013: Signs with Memphis Grizzlies
+December 24, 2013: Signed with the Memphis Grizzlies

 On December 24, 2013, Seth Curry signed with the Memphis Grizzlies.

-January 5, 2014: NBA Debut and waived by Grizzlies
+January 5, 2014: NBA Debut and Waived by Grizzlies

 On January 5, 2014, Seth Curry made his NBA debut and was subsequently waived by the Memphis Grizzlies.